xiaodaigh/JDF.jl/README.md

 When saving a JDF, each vector is Blosc compressed (using the default settings) if possible; this includes all `T` and `Unions{Missing, T}` types where `T` is `isbits`.
 For `String` vectors, they are first converted to Run Length Encoding (RLE), and the lengths component in the RLE are `Blosc` compressed.

 ## Notes
-JDF only supports Julia 1.3 as Julia 1.1 and 1.2 seem to have bugs that prevent some operations in the JDF code.
-Parallel support is planned, but currently only works for saving.
+Parallel read and write support is only available from Julia 1.3.